Delusion and Dream in Jensen's Gradiva: Influences on Art

+"Gradiva": Cast of a work in the Vatican museum, which inspired the fictional character.
+(Freud Museum, London.)

-Sigmund Freud’s essay Delusion and Dream in Jensen's Gradiva (German: Der Wahn und die Träume in W. Jensens "Gradiva") (1907) provides a psychoanalytic interpretation of Wilhelm Jensen’s novel Gradiva, focusing on the protagonist Norbert Hanold and his experiences of psychosis.
+Sigmund Freud’s essay Delusion and Dream in Jensen's ‘Gradiva’ (German: Der Wahn und die Träume in W. Jensens "Gradiva") (1907) provides a psychoanalytic interpretation of Wilhelm Jensen’s novel Gradiva, focusing on the protagonist Norbert Hanold and his experiences of psychosis.
 Freud’s analysis has notably influenced contemporary artists who explore themes of psychosis, memory, and the revival of historical figures.
-This section examines the impact of Freud's theories on various artists:
+This section examines the impact of Freud's theories on various artists.

 Salvador Dalí

 Salvador Dalí’s work reflects Freud’s exploration of the unconscious.
-His paintings such as Gradiva (1931) and Gradiva Finds the Ruins of Antropomorphos (1931) engage with themes of desire and psychosis, echoing Freud’s interpretation of Jensen’s novel ([Salvador Dalí, *Gradiva* (1931))].
+His paintings such as Gradiva (1931) and Gradiva Finds the Ruins of Antropomorphos (1931) engage with themes of desire and psychosis, echoing Freud’s interpretation of Jensen’s novel.

 André Masson

 André Masson’s painting Gradiva (1939) engages with the sexual and symbolic aspects of the character Gradiva.
-Masson’s work illustrates the influence of Freudian theory on surrealism and its representation of unconscious desires ([André Masson, Gradiva (1939))].
+Masson’s work illustrates the influence of Freudian theory on surrealism and its representation of unconscious desires.

 Hélène Cixous

-Hélène Cixous’s feminist writings, particularly in The Laugh of the Medusa (1976), analyze feminine figures as embodiments of repressed desires, aligning with Freud’s theories on the resurgence of unconscious material ([Hélène Cixous, The Laugh of the Medusa (1976))].
+Hélène Cixous’s feminist writings, particularly in The Laugh of the Medusa (1976), analyze feminine figures as embodiments of repressed desires, aligning with Freud’s theories on the resurgence of unconscious material.

 Jacques Derrida

 Jacques Derrida’s Archive Fever: A Freudian Impression (1995) discusses Freud’s use of Jensen’s Gradiva and its impact on poststructuralist thought.
-Derrida’s exploration underscores the influence of Freudian concepts on contemporary philosophy and art ([Jacques Derrida, Archive Fever: A Freudian Impression (1995))].
+Derrida’s exploration underscores the influence of Freudian concepts on contemporary philosophy and art.

 Oliver Aoun

 Oliver Aoun’s 2012 project Lisa Rediviva engages with Freud’s analysis of Jensen’s Gradiva, reinterpreting historical and symbolic figures through contemporary art practices.
-The title Lisa Rediviva references the notion of revival and repressed memory, drawing a parallel with Freud’s concept of the resurgence of unconscious imagery ([Oliver Aoun, Lisa Rediviva (2012)).]
+The title Lisa Rediviva references the notion of revival and repressed memory, drawing a parallel with Freud’s concept of the resurgence of unconscious imagery.

 Max Ernst

-Max Ernst’s surrealist works, such as The Elephant Celebes (1921), utilize fragmented and dream-like imagery to explore themes of the unconscious, reflecting Freud’s influence on the depiction of psychosis and repressed desires ([Max Ernst, The Elephant Celebes (1921)).]
+Max Ernst’s surrealist works, such as The Elephant Celebes (1921), utilize fragmented and dream-like imagery to explore themes of the unconscious, reflecting Freud’s influence on the depiction of psychosis and repressed desires.

 Georges Bataille

-Georges Bataille’s exploration of taboo and the unconscious, particularly in The Story of the Eye (1928), aligns with Freudian theories on repressed desires and irrational aspects of the psyche ([Georges Bataille, The Story of the Eye (1928)).]
+Georges Bataille’s exploration of taboo and the unconscious, particularly in The Story of the Eye (1928), aligns with Freudian theories on repressed desires and irrational aspects of the psyche.